refoscodoc/ATEA-Coding-Challenge/README.md

 # ATEA-Coding-Challenge

 The project is a Console Application and therefore the entry point is the static Main method.
-I chose to not use the .NET6+ non-scoped namespaces for clarity in the structure.
+I decided to not use the .NET6+ non-scoped namespaces for clarity in the structure.
 The framework used is .NET7 and the libraries used match its version, including Pomelo which required an alpha version in order to work.

 Right after the entry point, there is a simple check for the amount of arguments provided.